BlackRock, partners eye initial $500 million for climate fund

 France and Germany will both invest $30 million of the initial funding, while the William and Flora Hewlett Foundation and the Jeremy and Hannelore Grantham Environmental Trust have pledged $10 million and $7.5 million, respectively.

 The CFP members have pledged to help raise the additional seed capital for the fund.
-BlackRock will also provide an as yet determined amount.
+BlackRock will also provide an as yet undetermined amount.

+(This story corrects “BlackRock” to “Group” in second bullet point; fixes typo in final paragraph)

 Editing by Christian Schmollinger and Alex Richardson